athos-ribeiro/noturno/README.md

 When installed, this Add-On will display a button on the tool bar:

-* Whenever the button is gray, proxy settings are on "**Use System Proxy Settings**" (Firefox default)
+* Whenever the button is gray, proxy settings are set to use no proxy at all.
-* if otherwise, the button is green, proxy settings are on "**Manual Proxy Configuration**".
+* If otherwise, the button is green, Firefox will use the proxy set on the **noturno** menu.

 ### Switching between proxy settings

-To switch between manual and system proxy settings you may either
+To switch between no proxy and your proxy settings you may either

-* **press the Add-On button on the toolbar**
+* **press the Add-On button on the toolbar and toggle the switch on the menu**
-* press **crtl-shift-x**
+* press **Alt-Shift-X**

 ### Android support

-Noturno does not support android for now.
+noturno does not support android for now.
+The calls bellow are not supported on Android versions of Firefox, which are used by noturno.

+* browser.browserAction.setIcon
+* browser.commands.onCommand.addListener

+### Calls to WebExtensions API

+Here is a complete list of all calls to the WEbExtensions API.
+This may be useful whenever porting noturno to other platforms.

+* browser.browserAction.setIcon
+* browser.browserAction.setTitle
+* browser.commands.onCommand.addListener
+* browser.extension.getURL
+* browser.proxy.onProxyError.addListener
+* browser.proxy.registerProxyScript
+* browser.runtime.getBackgroundPage
+* browser.runtime.onMessage.addListener
+* browser.runtime.sendMessage
+* browser.storage.local.get
+* browser.storage.local.set

 ### License and Copyright